kelvinchin12070811/vas_framework/readme.md

 # VAS Framework

-This work is a simple game engine implementation based on SDL2
+This work is a simple game framwwork and wrapper implementation based on SDL2

 ## Current version
-0.11 beta
+2.0 indev

 ## Current status
 Still working on it...